MahboobMMonza/McMaster_1P13_P3_Recycling_System_Computing/README.md

 This is a repository for the code created and used in McMaster University **Engineering 1P13 Project 3: Revenge of the Recycling System**.
-This code controls the Q-arm and Q-bot in the *Quanser Labs Virtual Environment* and can be adapted to use with the corresponding hardware.
+This code controls the Q-Arm and Q-Bot in the *Quanser Labs Virtual Environment* and can be adapted to use with the corresponding hardware.

 ### Configuration